The moment in the lifetime of a community, usually a fandom, when the number of newcomers explodes

-- To say Pokémon was popular in the late 90s would be an extreme understatement but by Pokémon Ruby and Sapphire a lot of the fanbase had moved along and the series wasn't quite as popular as before.
-Long after the fad days had ended, Pokémon Diamond and Pearl came along and got both old fans and new into the series.
+- To say Pokémon was popular in the late 90s would be an extreme understatement but by Pokemon Ruby And Sapphire a lot of the fanbase had moved along and the series wasn't quite as popular as before.
+Long after the fad days had ended, Pokemon Diamond And Pearl came along and got both old fans and new into the series.
 In general the DS games (DPPT, Heart Gold/Soul Silver, and the Black/White) games are seen as bringing a lot of people into the fandom.
 Similarly, the competitive sub-fandom faced a Newbie Boom with X/Y due to the system being less prohibitive, with IV-breeding and hidden abilities being easier to access now.

 - MS Paint Adventures started having a massive increase in readership from around the end of Problem Sleuth to the first two act of Homestuck.

 - The introduction of Homestuck's trolls, a boon for shippers and roleplayers of all kinds, has caused an influx of readers who are interested mostly in that one part of the comic (much to the chagrin of many older fans).